ondrasouk/Digital-electronics-2-project/README.md

 For more informations see [hardware documentation](Docs/HW/readme.md).

 ### Water lever sensor
-The solution contains of five sensors working on a resistive basis, placed on a panel.
+The solution contains five sensors working on a resistive basis, which are placed on a panel.
 The top of the panel is attached to the lid of a canister with water.
 Six wires are brought out of the main board to the panel.
 One is for the reference (ground), other five are each in different height.
 The sensor contact surfaces are stainless steel screws placed on the panel.

 ![Water_level_sensor](Docs/HW/Images/water_sensor.jpeg)

 For more informations see [hardware documentation](Docs/HW/readme.md).

 ### Soil moisture sensor
 The sensor is based on different conductivities of the soil according to the moisture of the soil.
-Two wires are cennected to the nails, which are placed in the soil.
+Two wires are connected to the nails, which are placed in the soil.
 The resistivity is evaluated in central logic.

 ![Soil_moisture_sensor](Docs/HW/Images/hum_sensor.jpeg)

 For more informations see [hardware documentation](Docs/HW/readme.md).

-For preventing nails from quick corrosion due to electrosis is the internal pullup resistor switched only when measuring is done.
+For preventing nails from quick corrosion due to electrolysis is the internal pullup resistor switched only when measuring is done.

 ### Water pump
 Water pumping is solved by ELEGANT's submersible pump with 12 V DC and 2,2 A input.
-The pump is designed for hoses with 10 mm inner diameter, what is suitable for the purposes of our project.
+The pump is designed for hoses with 10 mm inner diameter, which is suitable for the purposes for our project.

 ![water_pump](Docs/HW/Images/cerpadlo.jpg)

 For more informations see [hardware documentation](Docs/HW/readme.md).
+NOTE: Testing has been done with another water pump.
+The pump mentioned above is only intended.

 ### Pump switching
 Pump switching module is made with a relay.
-It can switches at 250 V and 10 A.
+It can switches at 250 V up to 10 A.

 ![Pump_switching](Docs/HW/Images/relay.jpeg)